khakhalin/carsharing101/README.md

 # Todo 🔥

+* Write how everything is intentionally in notebooks, to minimize and expose the code, except for a city simulation.
+Which is based on all the same principles, and uses same formulas, but optimized for performance, and so hides some of this unnecessary complexity from the viewer.
 * Give titles to all figures
 * Add the maxim of "left to its own devices, cars end up standing in the worst possible place"